 Promote a healthy skin and coat

-Another wonderful benefit of Omega-3 fatty acids is that they improve skin and coat health.
+Another wonderful benefit of omega-3 fatty acids is that they improve skin and coat health.
 This makes them a great option for dogs who are suffering from dry and cracked skin.
-Plus, the anti-inflammatory properties of Omega-3s can provide relief for dogs who are painful from allergies and excessive scratching.
+Plus, the anti-inflammatory properties of omega-3s can provide relief for dogs who are painful from allergies and excessive scratching.

-(It is important to note, though, that for dogs with severe allergies or skin disease, Omega-3s alone may not be sufficient to resolve the clinical signs.
+(It is important to note, though, that for dogs with severe allergies or skin disease, omega-3s alone may not be sufficient to resolve the clinical signs.
 These dogs may also need prescription allergy medicine for dogs, so it is best to make an appointment with your vet.)

 Boost heart, kidney, and brain health

-Amazingly, the benefits of Omega-3s don’t stop there.
+Amazingly, the benefits of omega-3s don’t stop there.
 They also have been shown to be beneficial in patients with heart disease in dogs, kidney failure in dogs, and signs of dementia in dogs.
 Plus, omega-3 may play a role in treating lymphoma in dogs or other cancers.
-By helping manage these diseases, fatty acids may be able to reduce the pain associated with them.
+By helping manage these diseases, omega-3 fatty acids may be able to reduce the pain associated with them.

-#4: Glucosamine and chondroitin
+#4.
+Glucosamine and chondroitin

 This combination of glucosamine and chondroitin is popular because it is so effective at promoting joint health.
 Glucosamine and chondroitin work by supporting and protecting cartilage, which normally serves as a cushion or pad between joints.
 Preserving and repairing the cartilage cushion can help reduce the risk that the two bones that make up the joint will painfully rub against each other.
 These ingredients may also block molecules that damage cartilage or cause inflammation.